Cloud-CV/EvalAI-Starters/README.md

 A self-hosted runner is a small application you run on your machine that listens for jobs from your GitHub repository.

 1. In your challenge repository on GitHub, navigate to **Settings > Actions > Runners**.
-2. Click **"New self-hosted runner"** and follow the on-screen instructions.
+2. Click **"New self-hosted runner"** and follow the instructions.
-3. For detailed guidance, refer to the setup guide: **[Self-Hosted Runner Setup Guide](./github/self_hosted_runner_setup.md)**.

-Once configured and running, the runner will show as "Idle" in your GitHub settings.
+3. Once configured and running, the runner will show as "Idle" in your GitHub settings.

 #### Step 3: Configure `host_config.json` for Localhost